ALive-research/Slicer-Liver/Docs/adr/0002-migrate-to-slicerlayerdm.md

 three-node assembly itself is the structural cause (per ADR-0001), and it persists for as long as Markups is the only way to get interactive widgets.
 Incremental fixes also leave us coupled to upstream Markups evolution, which has its own roadmap and breaking-change cadence.
-Two of the five pains (DM boilerplate, string-factory) are *upstream Slicer architectural debts* that incremental work cannot reach.
+Three of the six pains (Markups interaction rigidity, DM boilerplate, string-factory) are *upstream architectural debts* — in Markups and the Slicer DM machinery — that incremental work inside Slicer-Liver cannot reach.

 ### B. Custom DM rewrite without adopting LayerDM